ironcore-dev/dpservice/docs/development/debugging.md

 ## Debugging graph nodes
-To provide a rudimentary packet analysis while the packet is being processed inside dp-service, there is a meson feature `enable_graphtrace` that compiles-in an extra command-line option `--graphtrace`.
-This allows you to see packet data as it travels through the DPDK graph (as opposed to nly seeing ingress/egress packets using `tcpdump`).
+To provide a rudimentary packet analysis while the packet is being processed inside dp-service, there is a command-line tool provided by the repository called `dp_graphtrace`.
+This allows you to see packet data as it travels through the DPDK graph (as opposed to only seeing ingress/egress packets using `tcpdump`).

-To enable this feature, you need to configure it in meson: `meson setup --reconfigure -Denable_graphtrace=true build/`.
-Then you can add `--graphtrace=<level>` to actually enable logging at run-time.
-The parameter `level` is an integer, higher level will cause more verbosity.

-> Currently the exact verbosity of a given number can change as this feature is still being worked on.

 Be aware that this will produce large amounts of logs, so only use it for debugging and if possible, on a prepared traffic flow.